AdobeDocs/commerce-knowledge-base.en/help/faq/general/fastly-origin-cloaking-enablement-faq.md

 ## What are origin cloaking’s benefits?

-Origin cloaking is designed to prevent traffic from bypassing the [!DNL Fastly Web Application Firewall] (WAF) and routing it through the strictly defined flow of **Fastly** > **Load Balancer** > **Instances**.
-With this implementation, all the traffic is guaranteed to go through the Fastly WAF as well as the internal WAF built into the load balancer.
+Origin cloaking is designed to prevent traffic from bypassing the [!DNL Fastly Web Application Firewall] (WAF) and routing it through the strictly defined flow of **[!DNL Fastly]** > **Load Balancer** > **Instances**.
+With this implementation, all the traffic is guaranteed to go through the [!DNL Fastly] WAF as well as the internal WAF built into the load balancer.

 ## Why is this origin cloaking enablement happening?